 "Since the last congress of Portuguese journalists in 2017, the Union of Journalists has been working with the Ministry of Education, with the aim of training primary and secondary school teachers," says Dr. Jerónimo.

 News literacy is key to combat disinformation

-Dealing with disinformation is clearly a challenge for tech companies, regulators, and policymakers.
+Dealing with disinformation is clearly a challenge for the tech sector, regulators, and policymakers.
 Fortunately, individuals can help in the fight too.

 Dr. Lawrence says we need to be open to the idea that we might be receiving and accepting disinformation.